 How much does it cost to take the tour?

 The tour/tasting is free!
 However, we do offer souvenir pint glasses (yours to keep!) that can be used for tasting.
 Pint glasses start at $10, or upgrade to a specialty glass for $12!

 What forms of payment do you accept in your gift shop?

 How much can I sample?
 Can I purchase additional samples or buy beer to take home?

 Once you have your ID verified at the door, you’ll visit the cashier to get either our souvenir pint glass or a disposable sample cup.
-For the souvenir glass, you’ll get a wristband printed with the numbers 1-8; each number is redeemable for a 4 oz. sample pour, and will be crossed off by the bartender each time you visit the pouring station.
-Guests using the free disposable sampling cup will have 8 tickets (rather than a wristband), each also redeemable for a 4 oz. pour.
+You’ll get a wristband printed with the numbers 1-8; each number is redeemable for a 4 oz. sample pour, and will be crossed off by the bartender each time you visit the pouring station.
 Unfortunately, due to state laws, additional tickets/wristbands and bottled beer/filled growlers are not available for purchase.

 Wanna learn how to make retail sales legal for breweries in the state of Georgia?
 Check out and support the Georgia Craft Brewer’s Guild.